 Cinnamon palmiers—also charmingly referred to as elephant ears—are such a festive treat with their heart-shape and light, flaky pastry.
 What makes them even more delightful than the taste is they are so quick and easy to make.
 If you're in a rush, this is the perfect cookie for you!

 The Italians have many cookies on their Christmas menus, but the most famous are crisp, crunchy biscotti, which can be made in so many different flavors.
 Whether dark chocolate, nuts, with fruit or not, these finger-length dessert treats are heavenly.
 Think that's great?
 They are even better when dipped into a glass of sweet Vino Santo (Holy Wine).

 11 of 16

-Amarettii is a slightly chewy, almond-flavored cookie known throughout the world.
+Amaretti is a slightly chewy, almond-flavored cookie known throughout the world.
 It's so good served alongside an espresso or a hot chocolate, making them a great after-dinner treat!
-What makes these cookies extra special and useful is that they are also gluten-free!
+What makes these cookies extra special and useful is that they are also gluten-free.

 12 of 16